ghdl/ghdl/doc/Invoking_GHDL.rst

 the file depends on a unit which is outdated.
 This rule is of course recursive.

+With the @code{-b} (bind only) option, GHDL will stop before the final linking step.
+This is useful when the main entry point is not GHDL and you're linking GHDL object files into a foreign program.

 With the :option:`-f` (force) option, GHDL analyzes all the units of the work library needed to create the design hierarchy.
 Not outdated units are recompiled.
 This is useful if you want to compile a design hierarchy